McKenyu7777/a-x.anibnd-file-renamer-to-xml/README.md

 # a-x.anibnd-file-renamer-to-xml

 ### Overview
-This program renames and updates the "_witchy-bnd4.xml", eliminating the need to manually edit your XML repacking file.
+This program renames and updates the "_witchy-bnd4.xml", eliminating the need to manually edit your XML and HKX file.

 ### Supported Files
 The program should work for the following files: